runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 While it was named Haven due to the circumstances of its founding, this name has remained accurate in the modern day, where it has served as a refuge for people fleeing the Uon war, and more recently as a safe harbour for slaves escaping Blackport and its environs.

+Haven is very much a city that has grown up over the ages, functioning more like a dozen cities in the guise of one.
+Districts are frequently dominated by enclaves of local, wealthy families, who have their own personal guards, supplemented by mercenary forces.

+By its constitution, the city is managed by a representative democracy, with representatives elected from each of the many districts.
+In practice, it functions more as an oligarchy, with as the various entrenched powers across the cities districts have enough influence to sway the elections in their favour, baring the occasional coup.
+Despite this, the city is reasonably well-run, and a decent place to live for even its poorer residants.

+The council of representatives elects their own prime minister, to represent the city in the Council of Lords.
+While this role is prestigious, the prime minister does not hold any more power than any other representative, and mainly serves as a face for the intersts of the council as a whole.

 ## Bridgeport

-Bridgeport stradles the river just before it splits into the three tributaries that feed Trader's Bay.
+Bridgeport stradles the great river just before it splits into the three tributaries that feed Trader's Bay.
 Consequently, it controls all trade that passes up or down the river (and benefits from all the resulting tarifs)
 Some illicit trade from Blackport passes through Bridgeport, expediated by hefty bribes to the right officials.
 However, most of the more blatantly illegal trade (slaves, certain drugs) is not tolerated at any price
 (although these are sometimes smuggled through anyways).

 Since it straddles the river, it is also a major hub of ground-based trade through central Eaos.

+The city itself is ruled by a single wealthy family, with the role of ruler being passed down through the family, though the specific line of inheritance is rather flexible, being influenced by competance and the favour of the current ruler.
+The ruling family itself has changed a few times over the cities history through various coups, but such changes are rare.

+The Toll collectors and Gate Guards seen wherever goods and money flow through the city are employed directly by the ruling family.
+The city also employs a constabluary, tasked with keeping the peace and stopping crime.
+They are much less prominent than the Guards and Toll collectors, and hold less power.

 ## Elgate